Dodo (skeleton) makes an appearance in Lausanne

-A rare dodo bird skeleton, which has been completely restored, has gone on show at Lausanne’s Cantonal Museum of Zoology.
+A rare dodo skeleton, which has been completely restored, has gone on show at Lausanne’s Cantonal Museum of Zoology.

 Specialists restored the bird's individual bones, which the museum has held for over a century, and put them together to form a 60-centimetre long skeleton.

-“Only a handful of museums around the world have skeletons this complete,” explained Robert Marchant, the museum’s curator of geology and paleontology, on Thursday.
+“Only a handful of museums around the world have skeletons this complete,” explained Robert Marchant, the museum’s curator of geology and palaeontology, on Thursday.

-Dodos were flightless birds that grew to a height of about 1 metre.
+Dodos were flightless birds that grew to a height of about one metre.
 They are believed to have weighed 10-20kg.

 First seen by Dutch sailors in 1598, the dodo lived only on the island of Mauritius and became extinct 70 years or so after its discovery.
 The vast majority of dodo bones were found in the Mare aux Songes swamp in the 19th century.